-When a positive case of COVID-19 is discovered in the school setting, trained BSD staff will conduct contact tracing.
+When a positive case of COVID-19 is discovered in the school setting, trained BSD staff will conduct contact tracing within the school community.

 How do staff conduct contact tracing?